FalixNodes-Software/KB-articles/content/_posts/minecraft/modifications/general/2024-10-18-adding-plugins.md

 7. (Re)start your server to apply the plugin.

 ### Manually Installing Plugins:

 {: .warning}
-> Uploading your own plugins is only possible on a Premium plan.
+> Uploading custom plugins is possible only on Premium plans.

 1. Log in to the [Dashboard](https://client.falixnodes.net/).